-To test this, we simulated a new head-on collision of the AM monomer with $(SA){10}(AM){10}$ at velocities of 200 and 300 m/s, tracking the collision partners 20 ps after the COM gradient change.
+- To test this, we simulated a new head-on collision of the AM monomer with $(SA){10}(AM){10}$ at velocities of 200 and 300 m/s, tracking the collision partners 20 ps after the COM gradient change.
 We chose AM as we expect this to be the weakest bonding monomer.
 The sticking probability changed from 97 % to 98 % at 200 m/s and from 96 % to 95 % at 300 m/s.
 The minimal change suggests we are capturing all the rebounding events within the 2 ps window.
-Interestingly, if the monomer is aligned with a hydrogen on a sulfuric acid for the initial collision, the monomer exhibits rapid hydrogen-transfer reactions within the 2 ps simulation.
-This can be seen from the rapid initial drop in Figure 2, which shows the distance to the nearest hydrogen atom not originally attached to the monomer as a function of simulation time after the collision criterion has been fulfilled.
-Likewise, we also observe rapid back-and-forth hydrogen transfers later in the simulation when the nearest hydrogen gets aligned with an oxygen from sulfuric acid.
-This behavior is exhibited as large oscillating values in the nearest-distance plot (see 2000-4500 fs in Figure 2).
-Here, we define a hydrogen transfer to occur when the distance between nitrogen and a new hydrogen drops below 1.1 Å. Accordingly, we find that the transfer occurs, for 63 % (21 % with the first two ps) and 58 % (11 % within the first two ps) for the 300 m/s and 200 m/s simulations, respectively.
-The fast hydrogen transfer allows the monomer to be more easily incorporated into the cluster.
-Nevertheless, the redistribution of excess energy still plays a crucial role, as a sudden excess of translational energy on any cluster molecule can lead to the rapid loss of hydrogen and evaporation.
+Interestingly, the monomer already exhibits - 160 rapid hydrogen-transfer reactions within the 2 ps simulation suggesting the monomer has begun being incorporated as part of the cluster.
+For the 20 ps simulations, we observe that the AM monomer has had all its hydrogen atoms exchanged several times, a process which most force field methods are unable to simulate.